Photo Courtesy of LiveforLiveMusic.com

 “Talk about Slow Motion.
 It was (as) if the world literally stopped,” Wicks shared in a Facebook post on Wednesday.

 Luckily, everyone is safe, but Wicks’ injuries are causing him tremendous pain.
 With a fractured skull and a cervical vertebrae fracture, the “Stealing Cinderella” singer refused to be anything but thankful for his survival.
+No other drivers were involved in the incident so Wicks’ unfortunately couldn’t call a Houston car accident attorney to compensate for his injuries, but he is lucky to be in a position where he is able to make a full recovery.
 He considers himself lucky to have escaped both death and paralysis.
 With a little help from a neck brace, Wicks is now on the road to recovery.

 “Be safe out there.
 Don’t take anything for granted,” Wicks said.